-Island.
-Unfortunately the work of the detachment was seriously hampered by the transfer of highly-skilled operators to other organizations partly because of the failure to appreciate the mission of the Also, the contraction by detachment.
-Captain Rhoads of pulmonary tuberculosis three months after his arrival in the Philippines brought the work of the detachment to an untimely end.
-Captain Rhoads was returned to the United States and hospitalized in Fitzsimmons Ceneral Hospital in Denver, where, after an illness of two years, he was retired from active military service in March 1939 for physical disability.
+Following his period of training in the school, Lt.
+Rhoads was placed in command of the Provisional Radio Intelligence Detachment, 51st Signal Battalion, at Fort Monmouth.
+In 1935, under the command of Lt.
+Rhoads, this Detachment was sent to the Philippines, where it was to set up an intercept station at Fort Hughes on Caballo Island.
+Unfortunately the work of the Detachment was seriously hampered by the transfer of highly-skilled operators to other organizations partly because of the local need for qualified radio operators, and also active military by Captain Rhoads of pulmonary tuberculosis three months after his arrival in the Philippines brought the work of the Detachment to an untimely end.
+Captain Rhoads was returned to the United States and hospitalized in Fitzsimmons General Hospital in Denver, where, after an illness of two years, he was retired from active military service in March 1937 for physical disability.